nilsmehlhorn/blog/posts/ts-react-ssr-webpack/index.md

 First off, there are various bundler options (e.g. [Parcel](https://parceljs.org/), [Brunch](https://brunch.io/), [snowpack](https://www.snowpack.dev/) or [rollup.js](https://rollupjs.org/guide/en/)).
 While some of them might be easier to configure or yield better results (e.g. regarding bundle size), I'll stick with [webpack](https://webpack.js.org/) because it works for both client and server bundles while arguably being the most battle-tested solution with the biggest community.

-On the other hand, you can get a similar result without doing any configuration yourself and instead rely on frameworks like [Next.js](https://nextjs.org/) or higher-order tools like the [Nx Dev Tools](https://nx.dev/).
+On the other hand, you can get similar results without doing any configuration yourself and instead rely on frameworks like [Next.js](https://nextjs.org/).

 Nevertheless, as you're about to see, configuring a proper setup yourself is also a viable solution that gives you more flexibility and helps you understand all involved parts.
 I'm currently working on a [new application](https://sendlater.cemble.com/) where we started with a rather simple Node.js setup and evolved it along our feature requirements.
 Approaching projects like this allows you to deliver value fast and not get lost in analysis paralysis.

+## Prerequisites

+- [Install Node.js](https://nodejs.org/en/download/) (I'm using Node.js v14 here)
+- Setup an empty Node.js project either with `npm init` or by creating a [`package.json`](https://docs.npmjs.com/cli/v6/configuring-npm/package-json) yourself

 ## Running TypeScript in Node.js